 How to Clean 6 Different Types of Steering Wheel

 The steering wheel is the most high-tough area inside your car.
-Over time, the wheel will be smeared with your palm’s sweat and body oil, as well as dust, dirt, grease and God knows what else, becoming a hotspot for bacteria.
+Over time, the wheel will be smeared with your palm’s sweat and body oil, as well as dust, dirt, grease, and God knows what else, becoming a hotspot for bacteria.
 Besides the dirtiness, a slippery steering wheel can also affect your handling and control, which can spoil your driving experience and in some cases can affect your steering.
-Knowing how to clean a steering wheel is a basic car maintenance tips that all car owners must know to keep the interior of your beloved vehicle pristine and comfortable.
-This article will teach to the right tools, cleaning solution and the steps to properly clean 6 types of steering wheels.
+Knowing how to clean steering wheel is a basic car maintenance tips that all car owners must know to keep the interior of their beloved vehicle pristine and comfortable.
+This article will teach to the right tools, cleaning solution, and the steps to properly clean 6 types of steering wheels.

 How To Clean Steering Wheel And Make It Shine Again

 Knowing how to clean a steering wheel made from hard plastic is extremely easy.
-All you need is regular soap or dishwashing liquid, water and a dry towel.
-You can either use a brush, a dish sponge or a rough tea towel, soak it in warm soapy water and scrub away.
+All you need is regular soap or dishwashing liquid, water, and a dry towel.
+You can either use a brush, a dish sponge, or a rough tea towel, soak it in warm soapy water, and scrub away.
 Just make sure you’re not dripping water everywhere.

 Another convenient way is to use a water spray so you can easily control the amount of soapy liquid used, but be careful as spraying also means water can reach the surrounding areas inside your car, which might damage some fragile upholstery and leave them damp and moldy.
-Afterwards, use a towel to dry the wheel thoroughly.
+Afterward, use a towel to dry the wheel thoroughly.
 And as with any cleaning inside a car, it’s best to open the window to allow for air circulation, so that the wheel will dry out quicker (given that you park your car securely in your garage of course).

 While cleaning plastic steering wheels is the easiest, cleaning leather steering wheels requires the most care in selecting the right cleaner as well as during the cleaning process.
 Now leather is the most expensive material, so it’s important to know how to clean a leather steering wheel without damaging it.
 Many car owners have thought that this should be left to the professionals since it is too fragile.

 Shake the leather cleaner before spraying, then spray the wheel thoroughly.
 Let it sit for 3 minutes, then wipe it clean with a soft microfiber cloth.
 After letting the wheel dry completely, you can apply a protective product for leather.
 If you have some lying around in your kitchen, you can follow many car owners who have used coconut oil as a protective coat for leather material with great success.
-It softens the leather, gives it a natural shine, and protects the leather from cracks, scratches, liquid spills, sweat and the elements.
+It softens the leather, gives it a natural shine, and protects the leather from cracks, scratches, liquid spills, sweat, and the elements.

-One important note with leather steering wheels and all leather seats, as well as imitation leather parts is that both types of materials have urethane coatings for protection, so they are safe to clean with alcohol.
+One important note with leather steering wheels and all leather seats, as well as imitation leather parts, is that both types of materials have urethane coatings for protection, so they are safe to clean with alcohol.

-However, while using alcohol is effective, convenient and cheap, it is not the right cleaning solution for leather in the long term.
+However, while using alcohol is effective, convenient, and cheap, it is not the right cleaning solution for leather in the long term.
 This is because most leathers are dyed, so over time, cleaning leather regularly with alcohol can lead to unsightly discoloration, which will make your wheel and your interior in general look old and worn.